msearle5/xygos/docs/attack.rst

 Ego Melee Weapons:
 ------------------
-(Defender)
+Defensive Weapons
-  A magical weapon that actually helps the wielder defend himself, thus increasing his/her armor class, and protecting him/her against damage from fire, cold, acid, lightning, and falls.
+  A weapon that actually helps the wielder defend himself, thus increasing his/her armor class, and protecting him/her against damage from fire, cold, acid, lightning, and falls.
 This weapon also will increase your stealth, let you see invisible creatures, protect you from